Tips For Selling Your Unused Stuff

 If you post something for $50, it’s very unlikely that you’re going to get a whole bunch of bids for $50.
 But people are also probably going to bid you at $30, maybe even $25, depending on what the item is.
 You don’t have to take that.
 You can also come back with a counteroffer.

-I think that the most frustrating situation, which I’ve definitely been in more than once, is when people agree to pay the price and agree to buy the item, and then they show up and start asking, “What will you take?”
+The most frustrating situation, which I’ve definitely been in more than once, is when people agree to pay the price and agree to buy the item, and then they show up and start asking, “What will you take?”
 That is really uncomfortable and awkward, but it will happen at some point, especially if you’re selling things frequently.

-Venmo Is My Favorite Payment Method 🥰
+Venmo Is My Favorite Payment Method

 I’ve always been cash or Venmo only, so I can’t speak much on other methods.
 I will say that I’ve used Venmo a lot more lately, and I’ve actually come to prefer it.
-Sometimes people will show up and need you to break a 20 for them, and you have to go try to find change, etc. I prefer Venmo because they can’t take it back once you’ve already received it.
+Sometimes, people will show up and need you to break a 20 for them, and you have to go try to find change, etc. I prefer Venmo because they can’t take it back once you’ve already received it.

 You Can Do Contactless Pickups